y-kalka/cached-async-fnc/README.md

 - ✅&nbsp; Full type safety when using typescript
 - ☀️&nbsp; Lightweight.
 No other dependencies will come with this package
 - ♻️&nbsp; Supports concurrent requests.
 If the same query is executed twice all following queries will wait until the first one resolves and reuse the data
+- 🛠&nbsp; Available as CommonJS and ESM build

 ## Install